 - To provide support to enable young people and the community to have improved choices and access to training and development.

 - To create stronger communities with more active engagement, working together to tackle problems.

 - To provide early intervention strategies and support to increase awareness, break down barriers and remove social stigmas.

-- To provide solution-focused projects that supports the health and wellbeing of young people.
+- To provide solution-focused projects that support the health and wellbeing of young people.

 - To provide wrap around support services to young people in the community and school environment.

 - To create intergenerational projects in the community.